sandervonk/LC/multi.md

 $x^2+y^2=5$
 $x^2+y^2=\left(\sqrt{5}\right)^2$

-This is the equation for a cylinder with radius $\sqrt{5}$. $z$ is arbitrary, however, we know that $z$ must equal $2$ for this equation for it to intersect, so we can take the slice at $z=2$.
+This is the equation for a cylinder with radius $\sqrt{5}$, since $z$ is arbitrary.
+However, we know that $z$ must equal $2$ for this equation for it to intersect, so we can take the slice at $z=2$, which leaves us with a circle.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTYwNzQ4OTc0MywtMTgzNTE3NTY2NF19
+eyJoaXN0b3J5IjpbMTk1Nzg3OTM1OSwxNjA3NDg5NzQzLC0xOD
+M1MTc1NjY0XX0=
 -->